halessi/rl_trading/README.md

 # rl_trading
-A playground for all things reinforcement learning in trading!
 I've created this repo out of an effort to better track my explorations of various topics related to algorithmic trading, usually RL-based.
 Please reach out if you have any questions!

 __hughalessi@gmail.com__